EmilyBertani/Challenge_11/README.md

 ## What this program does

-In this program we have created the ability to
+In this program we have prepared, analyzed and vizualised time series data from MercadoLibre to determine seasonality of Google traffic search patterns, how the company's stock price relates to the search traffic, and then use fbProphet model to forecast hourly search engine traffic.

 ---